antadde/covsel/README.md

 # covsel

-The goal of the *covsel* R package is to implement and streamline the two steps of our novel “embedded” covariate selection procedure.
-It combines (Step A) a collinearity-filtering algorithm and (Step B) three model-specific embedded regularization techniques, including generalized linear model with elastic net regularization, generalized additive model with null-space penalization, and guided regularized random forest.
-More details will come in the companion paper by Adde et al. (in prep).
+The *covsel* R package is a ready-to-use, automated, covariate selection tool for species distribution modelling.
+It implements and streamlines the two steps of our novel “embedded” covariate selection procedure that combines (Step A) a collinearity-filtering algorithm and (Step B) three model-specific embedded regularization techniques, including generalized linear model with elastic net regularization, generalized additive model with null-space penalization, and guided regularized random forest.
+More details will come in the companion paper by \[hidden for peer-review\] (in prep).

 ### Installation